 - Provide a documentation trail of engineering decisions and trade-offs for future project reference

-Depending on client need, Windings’ engineering resources can be engaged at virtually any point in the product development cycle, from application analysis and design ideation to prototyping and full-rate production.
+Depending on client needs, Windings’ engineering resources can be engaged at virtually any point in the product development cycle, from application analysis and design ideation to prototyping and full-rate production.
 Upon initial engagement, Windings will work with the client to define the scope of work and assign ownership of deliverables.
 This stage involves close collaboration between Windings and the client to determine the most strategic path to achieving established project goals.